wimmatthyssen/Azure-and-Hybrid-Management/README.md

 You can find more information about these scripts on my blog: https://wmatthyssen.com

-Currenently this repository holds the following scritps:
+Currently this repository holds the following scritps:

 - **Create-Azure-Monitor-Action-Group.ps1**